-1. National significance of the subject material to the research public and the

-2. The project proposes to make accessible in published form documents never before available, or available in one place, to the research public.
-(Proposal narrative, peer review by historians.)

-3. The project demonstrates a solid financial foundation from its sponsoring institution and others, a base of support that promises to complement NHPRC funding over the life of the project.
-(Budget section of the proposal, project narrative.)

-4. The project promises a reliable return on the investment of NHPRC funds.
-(Proposal narrative: efficient and effective plan of work.)
+- ➤ National significance of the subject material to the research public and the potential range of audiences and uses of the planned products.
+(Proposal narrative, peer review by historians.) - ➡ The project proposes to make accessible in published form documents never before available, or available in one place, to the research public.
+(Proposal narrative, peer review by historians.) - ➡ The project demonstrates a solid financial foundation from its sponsoring institution and others, a base of support that promises to complement NHPRC funding over the life of the project.
+(Budget section of the proposal, project narrative.) - ➡ The project promises a reliable return on the investment of NHPRC funds.
+(Proposal narrative, efficient and effective plan of work.)

-General Criteria for Evaluating Ongoing Second-Tier Documentary Editing Projects The following criteria are utilized by staff in evaluating ongoing documentary editing projects:
+General Criteria for Evaluating Ongoing Second-Tier Documentary Editing Projects

+The following criteria are utilized by staff in evaluating ongoing documentary editing projects:
-1. Positive results in return for the investment of NHPRC funds.
-(Completion of the work promised in previous grants as described in grant narrative and financial reports, volumes produced on a regular basis, a positive result in grant performance measures; the information provided in the narrative and budget sections of the proposal for the latest grant.)

-2. Demonstration of effective project management, i.e., the project meets all or most of the goals of previous grants, makes steady and measurable progress, is adhering to its work plan, demonstrates dedication and ingenuity in overcoming problems, and in recent years has indicated little slippage in its projected completion date.
-(Completion of work promised in previous grants as described in grant narrative and financial reports, volumes produced on a regular basis, positive result in grant performance measures.)

-3. Demonstration of a solid financial foundation from the sponsoring institution and other funders; a base of support that complements NHPRC funding.
-(Grant financial and narrative reports, budget section of the proposal, past funding history.)

-4. Projects within two years of completion or projects threatened with extinction absent Commission funding may be given special consideration.
+- ➡ Positive results in return for the investment of NHPRC funds.
+(Completion of the work promised in previous grants as described in grant narrative and financial reports, volumes produced on a regular basis, a positive result in grant performance measures; the information provided in the narrative and budget sections of the proposal for the latest grant.) - ➡ Demonstration of effective project management, that is, the project meets all or most of the goals of previous grants, makes steady and measurable progress, is adhering to its work plan, demonstrates dedication and ingenuity in overcoming problems, and in recent years has indicated little slippage in its projected completion date.
+(Completion of work promised in previous grants as described in grant narrative and financial reports, volumes produced on a regular basis, positive result in grant performance measures.) - ⇒ Demonstration of a solid financial foundation from the sponsoring institution and other funders; a base of support that complements NHPRC funding.
+(Grant financial and narrative reports, budget section of the proposal, past funding history.) - ➤ Projects within 2 years of completion or projects threatened with extinction absent Commission funding may be given special consideration.

-Recommendations for Second-Tier Editions in Times of Budgetary Shortfall It has long been the practice of the Commission to maintain steady support of documentary editing projects.
+Recommendations for Second-Tier Editions in Times of Budgetary Sbortfall

+It has long been the practice of the Commission to maintain steady support of documentary editing projects.
 The Commission has responded to appropriations increases or decreases with across-the-board actions for ongoing editing projects.

-However, in times of budgetary shortfall, which the Commission defines as 'times when appropriations are insufficient to allow the NHPRC to fund all projects judged to be worthy of funding,' the Commission may implement the following in order to make the best and most productive use of scarce resources: Staff recommendations for funding ongoing editions are to be presented to the Commission in two or, if conditions warrant, three tiers:
+However, in times of budgetary shortfall, which the Commission defines as "times when appropriations are insufficient to allow the NHPRC to fund all projects judged to be worthy of funding," the Commission may implement the following in order to make the best and most productive use of scarce resources:

+Staff recommendations for funding ongoing editions are to be presented to the Commission in two or, if conditions warrant, three tiers:
-1) Projects recommended to receive flat funding,

-- 2) Projects recommended for some reduction in funding, - 3) Projects for whom it is difficult to justify continued funding.
+- Projects recommended to receive flat funding, - Projects recommended for some reduction in funding, - Projects for which it is difficult to justify continued funding.

-These recommendations are to be arrived at by: careful oversight of the projects, review of reports from previous grants, and review of the level of achievement of agreed-upon performance measures from previous grants.
+These recommendations are to be arrived at by careful oversight of the projects, review of reports from previous grants, and review of the level of achievement of agreed-upon performance measures from previous grants.